yifeng93/Introduction_to_Python/README.md

 Then, rookie always make mistakes, which is "I thought I know".
 It is common that you seem understand every line of code on textbook.
 However, your brain just 'blackout' when you close the book.

 In the end, enjoy the process of **debug**.
 Sometimes it is very beneficial to spend a lof of time to debug.

+## How to study with me?

+1. Install Python and read some basic knowledge in this [page:'Python programming for the absolute beginner'].(<https://pythonguides.com/python-programming-for-the-absolute-beginner/>).
+Because in this repository I will not explain how to install and configurate environment.
+There are tons of tutorials and videos on internet. *<My environment: Win10 professional 64-bit system; x64-based processor; Python 3.87; Pycharm Community 2020.3.2>*

+2.